List of Jewish Nobel laureates: Forced to decline prize

-Boris Pasternak, a Russian Jew, who was awarded the 1958 prize for literature, initially accepted the award, but—after intense pressure from Soviet authorities—subsequently declined it.

 Jewish laureates per country

-Below is a chart of all Jewish Nobel laureates per country (updated to 2022 laureates).
+Below is a chart of all Jewish Nobel laureates per country (updated to 2025 laureates).
 Some laureates are counted more than once if have multiple citizenship.

 Nobel Laureates Boulevard

 The Israeli city of Rishon LeZion has an avenue dedicated to honoring all Jewish Nobel laureates.
-The street, called Tayelet Hatanei Pras Nobel (Nobel Laureates Boulevard/Promenade), has a monument with attached plaque for each Nobel laureate.
+Tayelet Hatanei Pras Nobel ("Nobel Laureates Boulevard/Promenade") has a monument with attached plaque for each Nobel laureate.
 The scientific adviser of the project was Prof. Israel Hanukoglu.